Aglet unveils NFT collections for sneakerheads

 CEO Ryan Mullins, who started the company in 2018 with Owen Batt, said in an earlier interview that the company is gamifying shopping experiences for sneakerheads.

-Mullins is a self-described Sneakerhead, and he owns hundreds of pairs of sneakers that he has been collecting since he was 10.
+Mullins is a self-described sneakerhead, and he owns hundreds of pairs of shoes that he has been collecting since he was 10.
 He previously served as director of future trends at Adidas, where he led the innovation strategy.

 When it comes to shoes, Aglet has built a platform for existing brands to plug into the experience and for the next generation of sneaker creators to design virtual streetwear and brands.
 The vision is to give them their own virtual retail shop inside the gaming world and bring their designs into reality.

-Sneakerheads rarely land their desired products in real life, owing to the influx of malicious shopping bots and the overall increased global demand for what ultimately is a limited product.
+Sneakerheads rarely land their desired products in real life, owing to the influx of malicious shopping bots that scalper use and the overall increased global demand for what ultimately is a limited product.
 Aglet has created a gamified alternative that offers these passionate consumers a chance to earn in-game currency, compete against other players around the world, and collect virtual sneakers in a game environment.
 Like with Pokémon Go, you walk around with the app running while you have your shoes on.
 And it records how much you’ve traveled in your shoes.

 You can walk around in your virtual sneakers, but they can wear out.
 So you’re going to need buy more with your virtual cash.
 Your sneakers can get dirty, so you have to go to a geo-fenced station in the real world to clean or repair them.
 You can also find treasure stashes where you might get lucky and find a limited-edition sneaker.
 You can also get goods from other brands like Adidas or Gucci.